Louise Friberg (golfer)

-Louise Friberg (born 24 June 1980) is a Swedish professional golfer who played on the Ladies European Tour (LET) and the United States–based LPGA Tour.
+Louise Friberg (born 24 June 1980) is a Swedish professional golfer.
+She played on the Ladies European Tour (LET) and the United States–based LPGA Tour.

-Early years
+Early life

 Born in a golfing family, Friberg started playing golf at young age at Rya Golf Club, outside Helsingborg, Sweden.
 Her father Mikael and her grandfather Björn were both elite golfers and each of them held a scratch handicap at the same time in the 1970s.
 Her grandfather Björn started the Swedish agency for Ping golf equipment, after he coincidentally met Karsten Solheim, when Björn tried to qualify for The Open Championship in England in 1971.
 Mikael continued to run the business until he retired after 45 years in 2016.
 Consequently, Friberg kept playing with Ping clubs through her entire career.